gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 ![img](https://github.com/gebnetwork/DAICO/blob/master/whitepaper/images/network-structure.jpg)

 ### 5.2.
 Juror Network
 <p>The smart contract can resolve disputes by controlling transactions on the chain, but it cannot control transactions under the chain.
 The juror network is used to handle situations which cannot be judged by the smart contract and submit the results to the smart contract.
 When users apply for arbitration during the transaction, the juror network will intervene.
 The juror network is designed to establish a decentralized dispute resolution mechanism through economic incentives, avoiding absolute trust in a single arbitral institution and thereby having a higher degree of security.
 The full set of arbitration software runs on the infrastructure built by Ethereum and IPFS.
 Through a simple user interface, the juror can easily receive the evidence submitted by the parties to the dispute and arbitrate.
 All arbitration records will be permanently stored on the Ethereum blockchain.
-All tamper-proof cryptographic evidence (generated by PageSigner) will be permanently stored on the IPFS.</p>
+All tamper-proof cryptographic evidence (generated by <a href="https://tlsnotary.org/pagesigner.html">PageSigner</a>) will be permanently stored on the IPFS.</p>

-#### 5.2.1 Juror Application
+#### 5.2.1.
+Juror Application
 <p>To join the GEB juror network, you need to first submit an application to GEB DAO and provide proof of identity.
 After passing the review, you need to participate in online training and assessment of GEB juror.
 After the assessment is passed, you are required to sign a contract online with the GEB Foundation and purchase a certain number of GEB Token to mortgage to the GEB Foundation.
 The juror is not allowed to use the mortgage token during the contract term.
 If the contract will not be renewed after its expiry, the GEB Foundation will return the mortgage token to the juror.</p>

-#### 5.2.2 Arbitration
+#### 5.2.2.
+Arbitration
-- **Phase1**: The user initiates an arbitration request and the arbitration software will notify both parties to the dispute, requesting both parties to submit a cryptographic evidence in the prescribed format within 24 hours (using PageSigner, a Firefox/Chrome plug-in that allows the user to generate tamper-evident webpage evidence) and other supplementary evidences (text, pictures, voice, video, etc.).
+- **Phase1**: The user initiates an arbitration request and the arbitration software will notify both parties to the dispute, requesting both parties to submit a cryptographic evidence in the prescribed format within 24 hours (using <a href="https://tlsnotary.org/pagesigner.html">PageSigner</a>, a Firefox/Chrome plug-in that allows the user to generate tamper-evident webpage evidence) and other supplementary evidences (text, pictures, voice, video, etc.).
 All evidences are packaged, signed and uploaded to IPFS.
 At the same time, the arbitration software will randomly select three jurors from the contracted jurors and notify them to prepare for the arbitration(excluding the jurors' possibility of arbitrating themselves through KYC data verification).
 The juror must response within 8 hours.
 If the juror does not response timely, it will be fined X (mortgage token), and the arbitration software will re-select the juror.
 The entire process must be completed within 24 hours.
 - **Phase2**: The jurors accept the evidences submitted by both parties to the dispute, verify the signature and review the evidences.
 The jurors can also request to review the KYC data of both parties.
 In order to avoid conspiracy to commit fraud, the jurors cannot communicate with each other nor can they directly communicate with both parties.
 The juror must complete the review within 8 hours and make an independent conclusion (may support the disputing party or may not be able to make a decision).
 The juror will be fined if it do not make a decision timely.
 Subsequently, the arbitration software will judge the arbitration result as follows:
     - If three jurors support the same party, such party wins and the arbitration ends.
 The arbitration software informs the DEX Contract of the arbitration results.
     - Otherwise, the arbitration will go to Phase3.
 - **Phase3**: If the arbitration does not end in Phase2, then the evidences submitted by both parties and the decisions of the three jurors will be submitted to the GEB DAO Committee for final decision.
 The GEB DAO Committee may request both parties to submit additional evidences, and may even request video s or screen sharing with both parties when necessary to ensure the conclusion is correct.
 All evidences and video materials will be uploaded to IPFS.
 There is no fixed time limit for phase 3, and the arbitration will continue until the GEB DAO Committee makes a final decision.

-#### 5.2.3 Economic Incentives and Deposits
+#### 5.2.3.
+Economic Incentives and Deposits
 <p>In order to motivate the jurors to exercise the jury power properly, the jurors need to mortgage a certain amount of GEB Token as deposit in GEB DAO.
-After each arbitration is completed, the arbitration system rewards or punishes each of the three jurors (A, B, and C) according to their decision and <b>the final result</b>.
+After each arbitration is completed, the arbitration system rewards or punishes each of the three jurors (A, B, and C) according to their decision and <b>the final result R</b>.
 The specific rules are as follows (+X indicates reward X. ,-X means fine X, 0 means neither rewards nor punishments):</p>

 <div class="tg-wrap"><table align="center">
   <tr>